 nomodeset (optional)

 Create a GRUB menu item with the nomodeset kernel parameter.
-Use vim to copy the default menuentry from /boot/grub/grub.cfg into /etc/grub.d/40_custom and add nomodeset to its kernel command line:
+Copy the default menuentry from /boot/grub/grub.cfg into /etc/grub.d/40_custom and add the nomodeset kernel parameter:

 Generate a new GRUB configuration: